carbonscott/thesis/chapters/abstract2.md

 Light-Emitting Diodes, Polymer Field-Effect Transistor and Polymer Solar Cell.
 There are tremendous attention paid to the research on polymer solar cell as people are getting more aware of environment protection as well as the comprehension of developing new kind of energy.
-Alan Heeger, as one of the authorities in the research of polymer semiconductor, made huge effort in this area with his group, regarding not only morphological dependence on soalr cell efficiency[@huang_bulk_2014;@takacs_solar_2012;@yang_morphology_1996], but aslo micro mechanism like charge generation[@cowan_charge_2012;@banerji_exciton_2010;
-@banerji_ultrafast_2011] and charge
-transport[@kaake_charge_2015;@zhong_ultrafast_2015].
-This thesis focues on two highly discussed aspects in the research of polymer solar cell: (1) Charge generation, or excition formation process; (2) Charge transport, or dynamics of charge carrier motion in conjuatged polymer system.
+This thesis focues on two highly discussed aspects based on the research of Alan Heeger's group:
+(1) Charge generation, or excition formation process; (2) Charge transport, or dynamics of charge carrier motion in conjuatged polymer system.

 Molecule dynamics is empolyed to uncover the time profile of exciton formation,